floresjimbo124/SweetTonesbyToni/README.md

-# 🍰 Sweets by Toni - Bakery Website
+# 🍰 Sweets Tones by Toni - Bakery Website

 A beautiful, functional bakery website with a complete checkout system that saves orders to a database and requires photo proof of payment.